kyrylkov/openshift-cartridge-iojs/README.md

 ## Notes

 - The cartridge is not guaranteed to be production-ready
 - No additional modules are installed, which means that - unlike the standard Node.js cartridge - it won't install [supervisor](https://github.com/isaacs/node-supervisor) for you.
 You'll have to implement your own logic to auto-restart on errors.
-The [provided application template](https://github.com/icflorescu/openshift-cartridge-nodejs/blob/master/usr/template/start.js) is using [cluster](http://nodejs.org/api/cluster.html) for that.